-The story of 'Old Stinker', the spectre werewolf in the wyrd wolds, is a powerful example of English eerie.
-In a phrase alluding to T. S. Eliot's 'Whispers of Immortality', Robert Macfarlane has defined English eerie as 'the skull beneath the skin of the countryside'.
-49 This has elements of supernaturalism - but it is also a cultural and political response to contemporary crises and fears.
+The story of 'Old Stinker', the spectre werewolf in the weird wolds, is a powerful example of English eerie.
+In a phrase reminiscent of T. S. Eliot's 'Whispers of Immortality' (1918, 1919), Robert Macfarlane has defined English eerie as 'the skull beneath the skin of the countryside'.
+This is more than supernaturalism - it is a cultural and political response to contemporary crises and fears.
 Writers such as M. R. James (1862-1936) exemplify the English eerie because of their understanding of landscape as constituted by uncanny forces, part-buried memories and contested knowledge.
-50 Landscape in James is never there to offer picturesque consolations.
+Landscape in James is never there to offer picturesque consolations.
 Rather it is a realm that troubles.
 He repeatedly invokes the pastoral only to traumatise it.
 James's influence has rarely been more strongly with us than now.
-For, as Christian's text shows, there is, across what might broadly be called

-'landscape culture', a fascination with these Jamesian ideas of unsettlement and displacement:
+For as Christian's text shows, there is, across what might broadly be called 'landscape culture', a fascination with these Jamesian ideas of unsettlement and displacement:

 When I was a teenager growing up in nearby Scarborough, the local legend was Old Stinker returned at dawn to sleep in a tomb in the churchyard of St John the Evangelist in the neighbouring village of Folkton.
 (Fans of supernatural fiction will recognise that the M. R. James ghost story 'An Episode of Cathedral History' has a similar theme.
-And, coincidentally, the first short story I ever sold - to the now long extinct Argosy magazine - was based around the legend of Old Stinker).51
+And, coincidentally, the first short story I ever sold - to the now long extinct Argosy magazine - was based around the legend of Old Stinker).
+55 avant-garde antiquaries, landscape historians, utopians, collectives, mainstreamers and Arch-Druids alike, in a magnificent mash-up of hauntology, geological sentience and political activism.
+In music, literature, art, film and photography, as well as in new and hybrid forms and media, the English eerie is on the rise.
+A loose but substantial body of work is emerging that explores the English landscape in terms of its anomalies rather than its continuities, that is sceptical of comfortable notions of 'dwelling and 'belonging', and of the packaging of the past as 'heritage'.57

-Such descriptions of Old Stinker exemplify the English eerie for me (a movement defined in the critical writings of Mark Fisher and Robert Macfarlane).52 The eerie is located, like the story of Old Stinker himself, within a spectred rather than a 'sceptred isle'.
-For landscape theorists writing on the English countryside
+Mark Fisher and Robert Macfarlane have defined the English eerie, which, for me, such descriptions of Old Stinker exemplify.56 The eerie is located, as I have said, like the story of Old Stinker himself, within a spectred rather than a 'sceptred isle'.
+For landscape theorists writing on the English countryside:

 Such concerns are not new, but there is a distinctive intensity and variety to their contemporary address.
-This eerie counter-culture - this occulture - is drawing in experimental film-makers, folk singers, folklorists, academics, avant-garde antiquaries, landscape historians, utopians, collectives, mainstreamers and Arch-Droods alike, in a magnificent mash-up of hauntology, geological sentience and political activism.
-In music, literature, art, film and photography, as well as in new and hybrid forms and media, the English eerie is on the rise.
-A loose but substantial body of work is emerging that explores the English landscape in terms of its anomalies rather than its continuities, that is sceptical of comfortable notions of 'dwelling and 'belonging', and of the packaging of the past as 'heritage'.53 tradition is in evidence: the director Robin Hardy's 2013 print of The Wicker Man (1973), for instance; or Witchfinder General (dir.
-Michael Reeves, 1968), a film whose landscapes reveal an underlying sense of psychotic breakdown and brutal violence rather than invoking an English idyll.
-The eerie has grown to incorporate a huge variety of genres (silent Scandinavian cinema, public information films and the music of Ghost Box records; the writings of M. R. James, Susan Cooper, and Arthur Machen).
-Adam Scovell defines such genres in relation to (mostly British) landscape as 'the evil under the soil, the terror in the backwoods of a forgotten lane, and the ghosts that haunt stones and patches of dark, lonely water; a sub-genre that is growing with newer examples summoned almost yearly'.
+This eerie counter-culture - this occulture - is drawing in experimental film-makers, folk singers, folklorists, academics,

+The contemporary eerie feeds off its earlier counterparts.
+There is a renewed interest in director Robin Hardy's 2013 print of The Wicker Man (1973) for instance, and the Witchfinder General (dir. by Michael Reeves, 1968), films whose landscapes reveal an underlying sense of psychotic breakdown and brutal violence rather than invoking an English idyll.
+The eerie has grown to incorporate a huge variety of genres (silent Scandinavian cinema; public information films and the music of Ghost Box records; the writings of M. R. James, Susan Cooper, and Arthur Machen).
+Adam Scovell defines this genre in relation to (mostly British) landscape as 'the evil under the soil, the terror in the backwoods of a forgotten lane, and the ghosts that haunt stones and patches of dark, lonely water; a sub-genre that is growing with newer examples summoned almost yearly'.
+59